Fall armyworm: Description

 The adult moths are 32 to 40 mm wing tip to wing tip, with a brown or gray forewing, and a white hindwing.
 There is slight sexual dimorphism, with males having more patterns and a distinct white spot on each of their forewings.
 The first larval instar is light colored with a larger dark head.
 As they develop through instars, they become browner with white lengthwise lines.
 They also develop dark spots with spines.

 Geographic range

 Native range

 The fall armyworm is widely distributed in eastern and central North America and in South America.
-It cannot overwinter in below freezing temperatures, so it only survives the winter in the most southern regions of the United States, namely Texas and Florida.
+It cannot survive overwinter in below freezing temperatures, so it only survives the winter in the most southern regions of the United States, namely Texas and Florida.
 Because of this, the fall armyworm is a more prominent pest in southeastern states.
 However, seasonally it will spread across the eastern United States and up to southern Canada, inhabiting areas with suitable food supplies.